HackYourFuture/HTML-CSS/Week3/README.md

 You probably use it daily.
 Let's take a closer look at what it actually is.

 A `web browser` is software that allows you to view webpages, either retrieved from the internet or loaded from your computer.
-The primary function of a web browser is to render HTML files, transforming all the code (HTML, CSS and JavaScript) as well as the references (images, videos, etc.) to display a page correctly.
+The primary function of a web browser is to render HTML files: transforming all the code (HTML, CSS and JavaScript) as well as the references (images, videos, etc.) to display a page correctly.

 For further study, delve into the following: